 It’s to help you make the perfect pizza with an equally tasty, crispy, and soft pizza base.
 The thing is, though, that there are ways to get around using a pizza peel if you don’t have one.
 There are also ways to make one yourself if you want to.

 What?
-Most people tell you that you can’t use a pizza stone without a pizza peel ( a shovel-like tool to allow you to shift your pizza in the oven.
+Most people tell you that you can’t use a pizza stone without a pizza peel ( a shovel-like tool to allows you to shift your pizza in the oven.

 You can use almost anything as a replacement for a pizza peel, but I’ll focus on the most effective alternatives for this article.
 Moreover, I’ll help you to create one homemade peel.